ws-cd/ws-cd.github.io/docs/quick_start/knowledge_base.md

 *For more FAQ examples, please visit [FAQ](/docs/tutorial/faq/)*

 ## Release and Conversation
-After two simple steps, we completed the construction of the knowledge base:
+After two simple steps, we completed the construction of a knowledge base:
-- Add and parse PromptAI documentation: https://doc.promptai.us/docs/about/
+- Added and parsed the PromptAI help documentation: https://doc.promptai.us/docs/about/
-- Added FAQ: Who are you?
+- Added an FAQ: Who are you?

 ### Release
-Next, proceed to the final release process: click: "Project Tool" - "Release" to enter the release management interface
+Next, proceed to release the bot: click "Project Tool" - "Release" in the left pane to enter the bot release management interface
 ![img_9.png](/assets/images/quick_start/kb/kb-09.png)

 Next click "Faq" to select the Faq, and finally click the icon above "Click to release" to publish.